 The most common weeds plaguing KBG are annual bluegrass, crabgrass, dandelions, clover, and nimblewill.

-KBG is generally an aggressive species, so it dominates most weeds when it’s growing.
-There is a need to control weeds when you are first planting Kentucky bluegrass on your lawn.
+KBG is generally an aggressive species, so it dominates most weeds when it grows.
+Therefore, you need to control weeds when you first plant Kentucky bluegrass on your lawn.

-You might need to apply herbicide depending on the season and weeds that grow in your area.
+You might need to apply herbicide depending on the season and growing weeds in your area.
 Other common weeds include cheatgrass, rattail fescue, common groundsel, prickly lettuce, common mallow, dog fennel, Rrdstem filaree, curly dock, shepherd’s purse, other mustards, and quackgrass.

-It is OK to leave clover in your KBG lawn, since after mowing, dead clover helps with nitrogen in the soil though it is a personal choice for everyone.
+It is OK to leave clover in your KBG lawn since dead clover helps with nitrogen in the soil after mowing, though it is a personal choice.

-This grass being a cool season grass has the most chance of getting dominated by weeds in the summers.
-The best way to avoid it is by actively maintaining your lawn.
+This cool-season grass has the most chance of being dominated by weeds in the summers.
+The best way to avoid this is by actively maintaining your lawn.

-If you already have some weeds growing in your KBG lawn, use post-emergence weed control.
-For this, you need to first identify the type of weeds growing.
-This is required because post-emergence mixes are available for specific types of weeds and they do not provide a blanket coverage like pre-emergence ones.
+If you already have weeds in your KBG lawn, use post-emergence weed control.
+First, identify the type of weeds growing.
+This is required because post-emergence mixes are available for specific types of weeds and do not provide blanket coverage like pre-emergence ones.

 What if I use non-selective weed control on my lawn?